One of the most significant limitations of hand vacuums is the reach.

-Yes, filter is washable so running cost won’t be high.
+Yes, the filter is washable, so the running cost won’t be high.

-It comes with a 2 year warranty, 1 year shorter than the Black & Decker BDH2000FL.
+It comes with a 2-year warranty, one year shorter than the Black & Decker BDH2000FL.

-Even with the floor tool, this handheld is at its core a spot handheld tool.
-But it is a nice addition because it allows to clean floors.
+Even with the floor tool, this handheld vacuum is, at its core, a spot cleaning tool.
+But it is an excellent addition because it allows it to clean floors.

 If you are using the other attachments, suction is strong enough to pick up even larger bits of dirt like cheerios or pet liter.

-This variant does not have a motorized brush so it won’t be able to clean carpet.
+This variant does not have a motorized brush, so it won’t be able to clean carpets.

 It will only be good enough to clean up loose surface dirt.

-All of the tools that come with this is only usable to clean surface dirt.
+All of the tools that come with this are only usable for cleaning surface dirt.

 It is made from rubber.
 So it will follow the contours of the surface you want to clean.

-This is great to use on upholstery like sofa or chairs and even pillows.
+It is excellent to use on upholstery like sofas or chairs and even pillows.

-Unfortunately the floor tool does not have a motorized brush that will pick up pet hair off carpet.
+Unfortunately, the floor tool does not have a motorized brush that will pick up pet hair off carpets.

-It relies purely on suction to pick up dirt so you cannot use this to clean pet hair on carpet.
+It relies purely on suction to pick up dirt, so you cannot use this to clean pet hair on carpets.